 In addition to the EDFAC, a Steering Committee met monthly throughout the plan development to provide regular input and feedback.
 The purpose of the Steering Committee was to provide more frequent guidance to the direction of the Regional Freight Transportation Plan Update to ensure it reflects the study area's needs.
-This committee included representatives from GDOT, the CORE MPO, Chatham County, and Federal Highway Administration (FHWA).
+This committee included representatives from the Georgia Department of Transportation (GDOT), the CORE MPO, Chatham County, and Federal Highway Administration (FHWA).